StoneCo Ltd. (STNE) Stock Sinks As Market Gains: What You Should Know

-StoneCo Ltd. (STNE) closed the latest trading day at $13.02, indicating a -0.76% change from the previous session's end.
-The stock's performance was behind the S&P 500's daily gain of 1.67%.
-Meanwhile, the Dow experienced a rise of 1.07%, and the technology-dominated Nasdaq saw an increase of 2.5%.
+The latest trading session saw StoneCo Ltd. (STNE) ending at $14.08, denoting a -1.05% adjustment from its last day's close.
+The stock's change was less than the S&P 500's daily gain of 0.58%.
+On the other hand, the Dow registered a gain of 0.75%, and the technology-centric Nasdaq increased by 0.55%.

-Shares of the company have appreciated by 14.59% over the course of the past month, outperforming the Computer and Technology sector's loss of 9.93% and the S&P 500's loss of 6.57%.
+Shares of the company witnessed a gain of 35.78% over the previous month, beating the performance of the Computer and Technology sector with its gain of 0.6% and the S&P 500's loss of 0.84%.

-Market participants will be closely following the financial results of StoneCo Ltd. in its upcoming release.
-The company plans to announce its earnings on May 8, 2025.
-The company is expected to report EPS of $0.29, unchanged from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $572.46 million, down 8.13% from the year-ago period.
+The investment community will be closely monitoring the performance of StoneCo Ltd. in its forthcoming earnings report.
+The company is scheduled to release its earnings on May 8, 2025.
+The company's upcoming EPS is projected at $0.32, signifying a 10.34% increase compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $572.46 million, down 8.13% from the prior-year quarter.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.26 per share and a revenue of $2.56 billion, indicating changes of -6.67% and +4.13%, respectively, from the former year.
+STNE's full-year Zacks Consensus Estimates are calling for earnings of $1.26 per share and revenue of $2.5 billion.
+These results would represent year-over-year changes of -6.67% and +1.5%, respectively.

-Any recent changes to analyst estimates for StoneCo Ltd. should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also take note of any recent adjustments to analyst estimates for StoneCo Ltd. These recent revisions tend to reflect the evolving nature of short-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 6.16% increase.
-Right now, StoneCo Ltd. possesses a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.16% higher.
+As of now, StoneCo Ltd. holds a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, StoneCo Ltd. currently has a Forward P/E ratio of 10.39.
-This signifies a discount in comparison to the average Forward P/E of 24.08 for its industry.
+Digging into valuation, StoneCo Ltd. currently has a Forward P/E ratio of 11.26.
+This expresses a discount compared to the average Forward P/E of 25.98 of its industry.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 79, which puts it in the top 32% of all 250+ industries.
+This group has a Zacks Industry Rank of 143, putting it in the bottom 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report